-The statistics for all child body size indicators have been revised for survey years 5 to 7 (2015/16 to 2017/18).
-Child body size indicators are: mean weight (kg), mean height (cm), mean BMI (kg/m2), thin, healthy weight, overweight (but not obese), obese, obese class 1, obese class 2 or 3, overweight or obese, mean waist (cm), and waist to height ratio \ge 0.5.
+The statistics for all child body size indicators were revised for survey years 5 to 7 (2015/16 to 2017/18).
+Child body size indicators are: mean weight (kg), mean height (cm), mean BMI (kg/m2), thin, healthy weight, overweight (but not obese), obese, obese class 1, obese class 2 or 3, overweight or obese, mean waist (cm), and waist to height ratio \geq 0.5.

-Statistics were revised because one interviewer was found not following the correct measurement protocol in children.
-Although the interviewer completed a small proportion of all surveys, the error led to the national prevalence of obesity in children being overstated by one percentage point for years 6 and 7 (2016/17 and 2017/18) and half a percentage point for year 5 (2015/16).
+Statistics were revised because one interviewer was found not to be following the correct measurement protocol in children.
+Although the interviewer had completed a small proportion of all surveys, the error led to the national prevalence of obesity in children being overstated by one percentage point for years 6 and 7 (2016/17 and 2017/18) and half a percentage point for year 5 (2015/16).

-Several options for correcting the data were explored, including bias correction, imputation (donor and statistical modelling), and removing the surveyor's child body size data and reweighting the remaining sample.
-The last option was recommended because it gives robust results at a national level and could be implemented quickly (Clark 2019).
+Several options for correcting the data were explored, including bias correction, imputation (donor and statistical modelling) and removing the surveyor's child body size data and reweighting the remaining sample.
+The last option was recommended because it would give robust results at a national level and could be implemented quickly (Clark 2019).

-The revised national estimates of child body size for 2015/16, 2016/17 and 2017/18 are included in the latest release: Annual Update of Key Results 2018/19: New Zealand Health Survey (Ministry of Health 2019).
+The revised national estimates of child body size for 2015/16, 2016/17 and 2017/18 were included in Annual Update of Key Results 2019/20: New Zealand Health Survey (Ministry of Health 2019b).

-Years 1 to 6 child indicator - Television watching
+Years 1 to 6 child indicator - television watching

 The definition of the child television watching indicator reported in years 1-6 of the NZHS was inaccurate.
 Television watching is defined for children (aged 2-14 years) as watching two or more hours of television per day (averaged over a week).
-However, it was discovered that the code of the software programme mistakenly recorded one and a half hours or more of television watching per day rather than two or more hours per day.
+However, it was discovered that the code of the software programme mistakenly recorded 11/2 hours or more of television watching per day, rather than two or more hours per day.

 The television watching indicator has been removed from the Annual Data Explorer from year 7 (2017/18) onwards.
-This is because there has been more focus on the child screen watching indicators which capture not only television watching but also other screen time activities (not including time spent looking at screens at school or for homework) making them more relevant than television watching alone.
+This is because there has been more focus on the child screen-watching indicators, which capture not only television watching but also other screen-time activities (not including time spent looking at screens at school or for homework), making them more relevant than an indicator for television watching alone.